Charted Waters

 How to Book a Charter Trip: A First-Timer's Guide

 A boat charter is one of the best ways to experience a coastal destination.
-Whether you're after deep-sea fishing, a quiet snorkel, a family excursion to a deserted sandbar, or a sunset cruise, the process for booking is the same — and simpler than most people expect.
+Whether you're after fishing, snorkeling, a family excursion to a deserted sandbar, or a sunset cruise, the process for booking is the same — and simpler than most people expect.

 Step 1: Choose Your Trip Type